Lissy93/dashy/docs/authentication.md

 ## Security
 Since all authentication is happening entirely on the client-side, it is vulnerable to manipulation by an adversary.
 An attacker could look at the source code, find the function used generate the auth token, then decode the minified JavaScript to find the hash, and manually generate a token using it, then just insert that value as a cookie using the console, and become a logged in user.
 Therefore, if you need secure authentication for your app, it is strongly recommended to implement this using your web server, or use a VPN to control access to Dashy.
 The purpose of the login page is merely to prevent immediate unauthorized access to your homepage.

-Addressing this is on the todo list, and there are two potential solutions:
+Addressing this is on the todo list, and there are several potential solutions:
 1. Encrypt all site data against the users password, so that an attacker can not physically access any data without the correct decryption key
-2. Use a backend service to handle authentication, and do not return user data from the server until the correct credentials are provided.
+2. Use a backend service to handle authentication and configuration, with no user data returned from the server until the correct credentials are provided.
 However, this would require either Dashy to be run using it's Node.js server, or the use of an external service
 3. Implement authentication using a self-hosted identity management solution, such as [Keycloak for Vue](https://www.keycloak.org/securing-apps/vue)

 **[⬆️ Back to Top](#authentication)**